Managing Employees in Small and Medium-Sized Enterprises

 Challenges faced by SMEs

 In most cases, HR functions within SMEs tend to focus on the administrative rather than the strategic level.
-As there is no one-size-fits-all approach when it comes to effective talent management, here are some key factors to be taken into consideration for improving HR practices.
+As there is no one-size-fits-all approach when it comes to how to manage people, here are some key factors to consider when trying to improve HR practices.

 Talent Recruitment

-The first step on acquiring talent would be to identify the key positions of the company as well as the capabilities that can help sustain its competitive advantage.
-Understanding the HR issues that relates to the organisational life stages of the business could also provide important insights for SMEs on developing human capital to support the changing needs of the business.
+The first step in acquiring talent is for SMEs to identify which roles are the most important and what skills will help them stay competitive.
+Understanding the HR challenges faced in the organisational life stages of the business could also provide important insights for SMEs to support the changing needs of the business.

-Apart from the qualifications and skills of applicants, their attitude and behaviour must also be evaluated to ensure that they are aligned with the vision and mission of the company.
-Employees who are proactive and can be committed to high performance standards could prove to be more valuable than high-skilled employees, especially during the early stages of the business.
+Apart from qualifications and skills, look for applicants whose, attitudes and behaviours are aligned with the company’s vision and mission.
+Employees who are proactive and can be committed to high- performance standards could prove to be more valuable than highly skilled but unmotivated employees, especially during the early stages of the business.

 Talent Assessment

-Doing so brings more benefits to the business in the long run as SMEs can widen their recruitment pool and inject a variety of talents and experiences into their organisation.
-A shuttered view limits the company’s choices within a big pool of assets and could in turn push much-needed talent into the arms of competitors instead.
+A broad assessment strategy attracts diverse talent and enhances the company's pool of potential hires.
+This can help businesses avoid limiting their choices and letting much-needed talent go to competitors instead.
 Stepping away from a pure performance-based evaluation can also show potential employees that an organisation is willing to invest in their individual developments and raise their assessment of the company image as a potential long-term employer.

-SMEs should employ a measurable and consistent performance assessment system that is non-discriminatory and rational for the well-being of employees.
 A systemic assessment with clearly defined criteria could prove it to be unbiased and measurable.
-As talent assessment affects decisions on talent development, applying a continuous feedback system provides a higher quality assessment for future progress.
-Ultimately, an effective talent assessment is important so that talents can be identified, nurtured, and placed in key roles that enhances the competitive advantage of the business.
+Regular feedback also helps improve assessments and employee development.
+Ultimately, an effective talent assessment ensures talented employees can be identified, nurtured, and placed in key roles that enhance the competitive advantage of the business.

 Talent Development

 Nurturing and developing talent plays a crucial role in achieving HR goals and sustaining business growth.
-The objective is to cultivate the entrepreneurship spirit of employees and provide provisions for them to develop skills and knowledge required for achieving the vision of the business, as well as attaining their personal goals.
-Job satisfaction and loyalty can be nurtured if employees are assisted to reach their potential and meet their personal aspirations within the company.
-During the early stages of growth, SMEs should take priority on developing employees who can perform multiple job roles at various life stages of the business.
+The objective is to help employees develop the skills and knowledge required to achieve both their goals and the company’s.
+Job satisfaction and loyalty increase when employees are assisted to reach their full potential.
+During the early stages of the business, SMEs should focus on training versatile employees who can handle different job roles.

 Talent Retention

-Employee engagement is an important factor that links to the retention of top talent, as those who find meaning at their work would naturally be more competent, committed and contributing.
-Employees with high engagement contribution are able to improve the overall performance satisfaction of the team as well as motivating others to work harder.
+Employee engagement is key to retaining talent, as those who find meaning in their work would naturally be more competent, committed and contributing.
+Highly engaged employees can boost team satisfaction and performance, as well as motivate other people to work harder.

-A company with a strong organisational culture in place could keep its employees engaged.
-Culture that values fairness, growth opportunities, job enthusiasm and sincerity in friendship could encourage commitment and innovation among the employees.
-SMEs should also cultivate a stronger connection between their workforce through the combination of empathetic leaders and clearly communicated company objectives.
-Furthermore, SMEs could try to incorporate Corporate Social Responsibility initiatives into its HR policies, as a company’s reputation could also positively affect the pride of employees.
+A company with a strong organisational culture in place keeps its employees engaged.
+Building a company culture that values fairness and teamwork encourages loyalty and innovation.
+SMEs and small business owners should also connect with their workforce through empathetic leaders and clearly communicating company objectives.
+Furthermore, SMEs could incorporate Corporate Social Responsibility initiatives into their HR policies, as this could boost the company’s reputation and positively affect employee pride.

-By employing talent management that facilitates a positive employee experience and business success, SMEs can attract and build a team that are motivated to stay for the long run.
-While these talent practices can be either formal and informal to adjust to the organisations’ limitations and culture, they should be implemented consistently.
+By focusing on positive employee experiences, SMEs can build a strong, loyal team that stays for the long term.
+Whether formal or informal these HR practices should be implemented consistently.
 Consistent practices will provide employees with a goal to look forward to within their work, and certain business banking tools are equipped to take a load off your plate and make the implementation much easier.
-These talent practices will show employees that their contribution is a valued asset to the business and continued efforts will result in a form of appreciation from the company.
-After all, one thing that remained constant through the peaks and troughs of endless economic cycles is that human resource will always be one of the world’s most valuable commodity.
+These talent practices will show employees that their contribution is a valued and appreciated asset to the business.

 Disclaimer